unixsurfer/haproxystats/README.rst

 Puppet module
 -------------

-A puppet module is available which provides classes for configuring both programs.
+A puppet module is available under contrib directory which provides classes for configuring both programs.

 Because haproxystats-process is CPU bound program, CPU Affinity is configured using systemd.
 By default it pins the workers to the last CPUs.

 You should take care of pinning haproxy processes to other CPUs in order to avoid haproxystats-process *stealing* CPU cycles from haproxy.
 In production servers you usually pin the first 80% of CPUs to haproxy processes and you